Grace (company): Retail

 Prior to 1985, W. R. Grace operated a retail division.
 Among its brands were Orchard Supply Hardware and Home Centers West (sold to Wickes Companies in 1986), Handy City home improvement stores, Home Quarters Warehouse, J. B. Robinson Jewelers, Sheplers Western Wear, and Herman's World of Sporting Goods which it had acquired in 1970.
 These were sold to various buyers in 1985.
+In 1986, Grace announced the sales of its 56 percent stake in Herman's Sporting Goods to the Dee Corporation for $227 million.